ralliejs/rallie/README.md

 </div>

-> WIP: the library is under heavy development, do not use it in production enviroment.

 ## Introduction

 Rallie is a library that can help users implement decentralized front-end micro service architecture.
 The front-end application developed based on rallie can become a service that exposes responsive states, events and methods.
 Different services can share dependencies, flexibly combine and arrange, so as to improve the scalability of large-scale front-end applications